MarcusRoming/Fileinfo_CRC32_SHA_Entropy_MASM/README.md

 First project on GitHub, use at your own risk!

 New:
+  - Fixed bug that prevented hash creation on some systems due to user rights restrictions
   - Now with clipboard functionality
   - Now with three Hash functions: MD5, SHA1 and SHA256.
   - New memory allocation